nvriese1/EmployeeAttritionPrediction/README.md

-# Human Resources Employee Attrition Prediction Tool
+# Employee Attrition Prediction Tool
 ===============================

 By using anonymized IBM Human Resources (HR) data, I created a tool to help company HR